 Hedges around the Capel allotments, along Mortimer Road as well as the vegetation around the Beare Green Community Centre and the Beare Green Pavilion car park are all maintained by CPC.
 The hedges on both sides of Old Horsham Road, Beare Green are the responsibility of CPC as is the pond at the end of Moorhurst Lane.

 In Coldharbour, CPC owns the triangle of land in front of Roffeys which it cuts twice a year.
 It pays for the cutting of Christ Church hedge and occasionally contributes to tree-work in the graveyard and the village clock on Clock Cottage.
-Although not owned by CPC it donates annually £1,000.00 towards the upkeep of the Coldharbour Community Pavilion.
+Although not owned by CPC it donates annually £1,000 towards the maintenance of the Coldharbour Community Pavilion.

 Ditches on all parish land must be monitored and cleared as necessary.
 Overgrown vegetation, dead and fallen trees also have to be dealt with.
 There is a monthly programme to monitor the safety of all trees and any which become dangerous are dealt with immediately.